paketo-buildpacks/paketo-website/content/docs/howto/java.md

 **Example**: Capturing NMT output

 To capture NMT data using the JDK tool `jcmd`, first ensure that you have a JDK installed at runtime (see [Install a Specific JVM Type][install-jvm-type]).

-Then run the following from within the container:
+Then run the following to start a bash session on a running container, with `jcmd` available on the $PATH variable:

+{{< code/copyable >}}
+docker exec -it <container-id> /cnb/lifecycle/launcher /bin/bash
+{{< /code/copyable >}}

+From inside the new bash session, you can run the following to view the NMT data:

 {{< code/copyable >}}
 jcmd 1 VM.native_memory summary